realwya/mind-keep/README.md

 - Create and edit notes, links, and image entries
 - Store everything as local Markdown files
 - Browse content with search, type filters, and tag filters
-- Move items to Archive or Trash instead of deleting permanently
-- Render Markdown cards with interactive task checkboxes
 - Fetch link metadata for richer link previews

 ## Tech Stack